Skip to main content

 Culture Eats Roadmaps: Kaizen, Education, And Metrics

-Mark emphasises engineering culture: continuous improvement, internal writing to teach and clarify, dedicated learning budgets, and time to share knowledge.
+Strong engineering culture - continuous improvement, internal writing to teach and clarify, dedicated learning budgets, and time to share knowledge - keeps delivery grounded in learning rather than hype.

 Small, frequent releases beat grand rewrites because they keep risk contained and learning tight.